THE TEAMS

 By 2021, Ohtani was back to featuring both at the plate and on the mound—and marveled on both counts, smoking 46 homers with 100 RBIs and 26 steals while winning nine of 11 decisions with a 3.18 ERA and 156 strikeouts over 130 innings; he captured the AL MVP award and became the first player ever to be named to an All-Star team as both hitter and pitcher, taking the win for the American League.
 His newfound celebrity status wasn’t without braindead moments from others, such as when former pitcher Jack Morris mocked Ohtani using a Japanese accent during a Detroit Tigers broadcast, while ESPN loudmouth Stephen A. Smith said Ohtani couldn’t be the face of baseball because he needed “an interpreter so you can understand what the hell he’s saying.”

 Back to full health in 2022, Ohtani continued to impress as his achievements were constantly compared to those of baseball’s last dual-purpose star, Babe Ruth.
 He put together a consecutive scoreless inning streak of 31.2 innings—third longest in Angels history—and became the first major leaguer to collect both 10 wins and home runs each in the same season; his omnipresence was made startingly clear in June when he knocked in eight runs one night, then pitched eight scoreless innings with 13 strikeouts the next.
 A year later, he won his second MVP—smashing an AL-high 44 homers, one of them traveling an Angel Stadium-record 493 feet.
-Ohtani’s contract with the Angels expired as he underwent a second major surgery on his pitching elbow, which he tore in late August.
+Ohtani’s contract with the Angels expired as he underwent a second major surgery on his pitching elbow, which he tore in late August; he left Anaheim, driving up I-5 to sign a record-shattering $700 million deal with the Los Angeles Dodgers.

 With Ohtani obviously on its mind, MLB changed a rule in which any pitcher removed from the mound could continue in the lineup as a DH.
 It was informally referred to as the Shohei Ohtani Rule.